AnatoliyOstapenko/Business-Card/README.md

 # Business Card

-## It' application to have been created for my own business card
+## This app was created for my own business card

-## Object of proect
+## Objective of the project

 - practice to use SwiftUI